benlazzero/WebSocket-Chat-Server/README.md

 The server is using a 2d matrix to handle rooms and the users in each.
 This can be seen as a class variable in roomManager.js.
 I had seen other implementations for rooms such as adding the room to the user object, but this created headaches for handling simple methods like broadcast or leave-room.
-All client-server interaction is handled by parsing client messages over the tcp socket.
+All client-server interaction is handled by parsing client messages over the connection.

 Server features:
 1. username created upon connection (bounds enforced: no whitespace, > 3 chars, < 8 chars)